muqm/muqm/README.md

 diagnosed with severe depression by qualified psychiatrist, iwec.

+always offtab or afk, VERY late reps.